-Adam Wojcik is a corporate associate in the Houston office of Kirkland & Ellis LLP.
+Adam Wojcik is a corporate associate in the Dallas office of Kirkland & Ellis LLP.

 Waterfield Midstream LLC, a provider of water midstream infrastructure solutions in the Permian Basin, in the sale of all of its assets to Stonehill Environmental Partners.